TheoBurton/Bootstrap-Portfolio/README.md

 ## Usage

-Clicking on each Image will take you to the respective project.
+Clicking on each Image on the work carousel will take you to the respective project.

 ![Screenshot of the Carousel](assets/Screenshot.png)Images/Screenshot.png